jan-krecke/alospalsar_filter/README.md

 # Filtering an ALOS-PALSAR Dataset with Hanning-Window

-This repo contains the code I wrote as part of my application process at Synspective (`Radar_engineer_test_assignment_4.pdf`).
 All results and some explanations can be found in the notebook `hann_window_alospalsar.ipynb`.

 ## Summary